How to Check If I’m Prequalified for a Credit Card

 If you receive a denial from your prequalification check, don’t fret, you still have options.
 Just because you didn’t prequalify, doesn’t mean you won’t be approved, although your approval chances most likely will be slim.
 Prequalification checks do not look at your full credit history and things like employment status and salary, which may strengthen your credit card application.

 - Check your credit score in advance.
 A great way to see where you stand in terms of your credit is to check your credit score.
 This will give you an idea of what credit cards you may qualify for.
-There are many resources you can use to get your FICO® Score for free, such as the Discover Scorecard.
+There are many resources you can use to get your FICO® Score for free, including Experian’s free credit report and FICO Score.

 - Check your credit report.
 Each year you’re entitled to a free copy of your credit report from the three bureaus — Experian, Equifax and TransUnion.
-Regularly checking your credit report may alert you of anything that could cause issuers alarm.
+Regularly checking your credit report may alert you of anything that could cause alarm for issuers.
 The best resource for checking your credit report is AnnualCreditReport.com, which is the only site authorized by the government.
-If you want to check your report more frequently, there are plenty of tools available to help, like My LendingTree.
+If you want to check your report more frequently, there are plenty of tools available to help, like LendingTree Spring.

 - Improve your credit.
-If you have poor credit, chances are you most likely won’t qualify for a credit card.
-A good way to improve your credit is to apply for a secured card.
-With a secured card, you are required to put up a deposit, which serves as your credit line.
-Another option is to become an authorized user on someone’s account.
-This has the potential to allow you to piggyback off of someone else’s good credit — as long as they are responsible card users.
-Once your credit score rises, you can check if you prequalify for a credit card offer of your own.
+If you have poor credit, chances are you most likely won’t qualify for a regular credit card.
+A good way to improve your credit is to apply for a secured credit card.
+Another option is to find someone with good credit and to piggyback off one of their accounts as an authorized user.
+This can quickly boost your credit score and enable you to qualify for a credit card offer on your own.